MatthiasLubbertsen/whiteboat/README.md

 ## Features

 - **Draw Lines**: Obviously.
-- **OCR Magic**: We use Tesseract to try and understand what you wrote.
+- **OCR Magic**: I use Tesseract to try and understand what you wrote.
 Good luck to the AI.
-- **Konva Power**: We use Konva for the canvas stuff.
+- **Konva Power**: I use Konva for the canvas stuff.
 It's like HTML5 Canvas but with a PhD.
 - **Tailwind CSS**: Because writing actual CSS is so 2015.

-## I don't like Docker
+## I don't like React

-Look, I get it.
-Docker is great for "production" and "scalability" and "making sure it works on my machine and yours."
-But honestly?
-I just want to run `npm run dev` and see the thing work.

-I don't want to write a Dockerfile.
-I don't want to debug volume mounts.
-I don't want to wonder why the container can't talk to the host.

-So, there is no Dockerfile here.
-This is a **Free Range Application**.
-It runs on the bare metal of your OS (well, on top of Node, which is on top of V8, which is on top of C++, which is compiled into assembly, which runs on an operating system, which runs on a kernel, which runs on firmware, which runs on silicon, which is made of atoms, which are mostly empty space… you get the point).

-If you want to containerize this, you're on your own, captain. 🫡
+That's unfortunate, because this is a React app.
+It's like walking into a pizzeria and announcing you hate dough.
+I use hooks, I use components, and I probably re-render too much.
+But hey, at least it's not Angular 1.x, right?
+(Too soon?)

+If you really hate React, you can try rewriting this in Vanilla JS.
+See you in 10 years when you finish implementing your own state management system.

 ## How to run this bad boy

-Since we established we aren't using Docker, here is the highly complex, multi-step process to get this running:
+Since we established I'm not using Docker, here is the highly complex, multi-step process to get this running:

 1.  **Install dependencies** (The part where we download half the internet):
     ```bash